Dallas Road Community Primary School

 The Designated Safeguarding Lead is Mr A Newton (Headteacher)

-The Deputy Safeguarding leads are Mrs C Fairclough (Deputy Headteacher) and Mrs A Long (Pupil Support Manager).
+The Deputy Safeguarding leads are Mrs C Fairclough (Deputy Headteacher) and Mrs A Long (Pupil Support Manager)

 What You Can Do

 Parents and carers play a role in safeguarding children in their community.
 If you have any concerns, no matter how small, you should report them to someone who you trust will listen.
-Parents and children should speak to one of the school's safeguarding leads if they have any concerns about a child or staff member.

 If a child is in immediate danger, call the police straight away on 999.
 You can report concerns directly to Lancashire County Council by calling 0300 123 6720 or out of hours 0300 123 6722.